seperman/deepdiff/README.md

 # Contribute

 1. Please make your PR against the dev branch
 2. Please make sure that your PR has tests.
 Since DeepDiff is used in many sensitive data driven projects, we maintain 100% test coverage on the code.
-There are occasiannly exceptions to that rule but that is rare.

 Thank you!